-Particle size matters
+Particle size matters in API

 Adjustments in particle size may alter related properties, such as shape, surface area and porosity.
 This, in turn, can affect everything from bio-availability to shelf stability.
 Given the increasingly potent APIs being developed, smaller particle sizes are typically more desirable in today’s pharmaceutical marketplace.
 Not surprisingly, then, particle size is the property most frequently monitored during the pharmaceutical development and manufacturing process.